 The need to ensure the protection of our natural resources at a time when the desert is advancing in the Sahel requires significant reforms and strong measures.
 The Great Green Wall will increasingly constitute one of the major axes of our environmental public policies.
-Its preservation inevitably leads to the adoption of an important normative corpus at the national level in application of international legal instruments signed and ratified by Senegal in the field of biodiversity, climate change and sustainable development, but above all requires the participation of all actors.
+Its preservation inevitably leads to the adoption of an important normative corpus at the national level in the application of international legal instruments signed and ratified by Senegal in the field of biodiversity, climate change, and sustainable development, but above all requires the participation of all actors.

-Thus, for the success of the diagnostic study of the legal, political, and institutional frameworks of the Great Green Wall (GGW), all the development stakeholders made it possible to achieve the expected results in terms of reform proposals to ensure the sustainability of its projects.
-The GGW has become as an inter-state organization that establishes a model of Local Economic Development of the territories, more than a process open to ordinary stakeholder participation.
+Thus, for the success of the diagnostic study of the legal, political, and institutional frameworks of the Great Green Wall (GGW), all the development stakeholders made it possible to achieve the expected results of the reform proposals to ensure project sustainability.
+The GGW has become an inter-state organization that establishes a model of Local Economic Development for its territories, more than simply a process open to ordinary stakeholder participation.